ryanhagerty/unicode-slack-emoji-conversion/README.md

-# Emoji Conversion
-## Convert image file names from unicode to Slack short hand.
+# Convert image file names from unicode to Slack short hand.

 ## Instructions
 * Put all the images you want to map inside the `sourceImages` folder.